NVIDIA/deepops/docs/roce-perf-k8s.md

    #
    ```

-   > Note: This is not a performance benchmark testing so we don't fine tune any hardware and software stack parameters, application, etc. Those are considered as an "out-of-box" number that can be observed in regular customer environments.
-For more background, see the following [blog post](https://devblogs.nvidia.com/scaling-deep-learning-training-nccl/).
+   > Note: This is not a performance benchmark testing so we don't fine tune any hardware and software stack parameters, application, etc. The results are considered as an "out-of-box" number that can be observed in regular customer environments with the solution we documented here.
+For more background about NCCL, see the following [blog post](https://devblogs.nvidia.com/scaling-deep-learning-training-nccl/).

-   We also did a few Tensorflow ResNet image classification tests with Horovod build-in benchmark test with following results:
+   Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet.
+Horovod project team choose MPI over distributed TensorFlow with parameter servers because MPI model is much easy and straightforward to implement.
+Following Horovod's Github [document](https://github.com/horovod/horovod), we also did a few TensorFlow ResNet image classification tests with Horovod build-in benchmark test, the results are shown below:

    ```sh
    Running benchmark...